161chihuahuas/cv/index.md

 ##### Github *[github.com/lilyannehall](https://github.com/lilyannehall)*
 ##### LinkedIn *[linkedin.com/in/lily-anne-hall](https://linkedin.com/in/lily-anne-hall)*

 I'm a software engineer and security researcher with a background in distributed systems, digital privacy and applied cryptography.
 I have conducted security audits for organizations including Zcash, MetaMask, and Ethereum Foundation.
 I have authored security critical software for companies including BitPay and Storj.
-I am contributor to many open source projects and conduct independent research on peer-to-peer networks and privact technology.
+I am contributor to many open source projects and conduct independent research on peer-to-peer networks and privacy technology.

 ## professional experience